Ada-Developers-Academy/core-unit-3/web-browsers/the-dom-and-html.md

 The `head` and `body` elements are siblings with each other.

 The `head` element is contained inside the `html` element.
 It's a child of the `html` element.
-This `head` element itself, though, has three nested children elements:
+Additionally, the `head` element itself has three nested child elements:

 1. A `title` element
 1. A `meta` element